Hlamulo-Mav/SkinFunctional_Clone/README.md

 :bust_in_silhouette: **Hlamulo**
 - Github: [@Hlamulo-Mav](https://github.com/Hlamulo-Mav)

-## :handshake: Contributing
+## :handshake: Contributions
 Contributions, issues and feature requests are welcome! <br />
 Feel free to check the [issues page](https://github.com/Hlamulo-Mav/SkinFunctional_Clone/issues)

-## Show your support

-kindly give this repository a :star: if you like the project!

 ## Acknowledgements
 - Girlcode Team

+## Show your support
+Kindly give this repository a :star: if you like the project!

 ## License
 This project is [MIT](https://github.com/Hlamulo-Mav/SkinFunctional_Clone/blob/main/LICENSE) licensed.